-Academic Expectations: Research Assistant
+Academic Expectations: Research Fellow

 Examples of expected types of activities are listed; the selection of activities will vary from year to year and not all activities in each category would necessarily be done in any one year.
 The statement in each shaded heading summarises the general expectations for contributions in each category.
-Given the nature of employment as a Research Assistant, it is expected that most activity will focus on knowledge generation, but some activity in other areas is desirable and will be required for career progression.
+Given the nature of employment as a Research Fellow, it is expected that most activity will focus on knowledge generation, but some activity in other areas is required and will support career progression.